Self study for the BCS Certificate in Modelling Business Processes

-Why process modelling is important
+Why business process modelling is important

 Business process modelling is a valuable skill for business analysts and business architects who need to:

-- Contribute to a process improvement project.
+- Contribute to process improvement projects.

 - Determine requirements for a system; this is true whether requirements are gathered in an agile or a traditional manner.